atlassian-archive/dataschool/dataschool/_chapters/how-to-teach-people-sql/why-databases.md

 ![tables joined based on primary and foreign keys](/assets/images/how-to-teach-people-sql/whyDatabase/whyDBs_6.png)

-If we zoom out to see these two tables in the same database before they were joined we can explain the last jargon word, Schema.
+If we zoom out to see these two tables in the same database before they were joined we can explain the last jargon word, **Schema**.
 Schema is the word to describe all of the tables that exist within the database:

 ![sample table in schema](/assets/images/how-to-teach-people-sql/whyDatabase/whyDBs_7and8.png)